Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Method

 \subsubsection{Pixel-level self-correcting fusion reconstruction}

-{ A trained projection domain model and an image domain model using a single projection domain are used for LDCT dual-domain reconstruction.
+{ A trained projection domain model and an image domain model are used for LDCT dual-domain reconstruction.
 When the dual-domain model cascade is performed for reconstruction, if the initial reconstruction ${\hat{x}}_0$ in the projection domain is used as the starting point of the image domain stage, it may have the effect of over-suppressing the noise and destroying the medical lesions.
-For this reason, we introduce a weighted fusion of $x_{ld}$ and ${\hat{x}}_0$ for guiding the reconstruction of the image domain in the inference stage, which can avoid introducing excessive noise and artifacts while compensating for the information lost in the projection domain stage.
-However, the weighted fusion in previous studies usually uses fixed weights, and even if adaptive weights are used, they exist as varying single values, all failing to take into account the non-uniform variations of noise and features.
+To address this, we introduce a weighted fusion of the original LDCT image $x_{ld}$ and the initial reconstruction $\hat{x}_0$ to guide the image-domain reconstruction.
+This approach compensates for information lost in the projection domain while avoiding the introduction of excessive noise and artifacts.
+Unlike previous methods that rely on fixed weights or scalar adaptive weights, our method accounts for the non-uniform spatial distribution of noise and anatomical features through pixel-level adaptive weighting.

-Therefore, this study adopts weights for each pixel point for $x_{ld}$ and ${\hat{x}}_0$ self-corrected weighted fusion.
-Specifically, local noise level estimation and gradient magnitude computation are first performed for $x_{ld}$ and ${\hat{x}}_0$, respectively, and the pixel-level self-correcting weight $\lambda$ is subsequently computed from the confidence level of both.
+Specifically, the fusion process is guided by two confidence measures: an edge confidence map $C_e$ derived from ${\hat{x}}_0$ and a noise confidence map $C_n$ estimated from $x_{ld}$.
 The description is as follows: